Rangers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Gray gets the nod on the mound for the Texas Rangers against the Arizona Diamondbacks and Corbin Carroll on Tuesday at 8:05 PM ET.
+The Texas Rangers will send a hot-hitting Adolis Garcia to the plate against the Arizona Diamondbacks and Christian Walker, who has been on a tear as of late, when the clubs square off on Wednesday at 2:05 PM ET.

-Oddsmakers list the Diamondbacks as -145 moneyline favorites, while giving the underdog Rangers +120 moneyline odds.
-The total for the game is listed at 8 runs.
+The Rangers are -125 moneyline favorites for this matchup against the Diamondbacks (+105).
+The total for the contest has been listed at 8 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.